-Moving on to shoes, the latest name in vegan luxury is Willa Phoenix.
+If you love a bit of glamour in your footwear, the latest name in vegan luxury is Willa Phoenix.
 From leopard-print stilettos and snake-embossed vegan sandals, this brand's designs are no wallflowers.
 But there's more to this conscious label than just glitz and glamour: free from PVC and hand-making each design by a collective of artisans in Italy, Abby Barroll Brown is committed to creating change in the industry.
 “I wanted to show people that style and social consciousness can walk hand in hand.”
 And with the new wave of vegan luxury brands, they definitely can.

 By Sascha Camilli